 Johann Georg Herwig

 The Rev. Johann Georg Herwig, son of teacher Conrad H. Herwig and Elisabeth (surname unknown), was born in Aue near Eschwege (Germany) on July 11, 1714.
-He married in Willershausen, Hessen (Germany) on February 12, 1742 to Sophie Elisabeth Stippus.
-She was born in Willershausen (Germany) on October 29, 1710.
+He married Sophie Elisabeth Stippius in Willershausen, Hessen (Germany) on February 12, 1742.
+She was born in Willershausen on October 29, 1710.

-Herwig began his theological studies on September 25, 1736 at Philipps-Universität Marburg which was founded in 1527.
+Herwig began his theological studies on September 25, 1736, at Philipps-Universität Marburg, founded in 1527.
 He passed his candidate examination in 1741 in front of the theological faculty.
 From 1741 to 1756, he served as pastor in Willershausen near Herleshausen.
-Herwig resigned his position in Willershausen in order to avoid being involuntarily discharged.
+Herwig resigned from his position in Willershausen to avoid being involuntarily discharged.
 It is not known what he did before traveling to Russia as one of the original colonists.

-Pastor Herwig arrived in Oranienbaum, Russia on September 12, 1766 with a large group of colonists of the private recruiter Beauregard.
-They arrived from Lübeck aboard an English frigate commanded by Skipper Adam Beerfeier.
-Pastor Herwig traveled to the lower Volga River settlement area as part of the Oberleutnant Ditmar transport group and likely ministered to the colonists during the long journey.
+Pastor Herwig arrived in Oranienbaum, Russia, on July 24, 1766, with over 1,000 colonists of the private recruiter Beauregard.
+They departed from Lübeck aboard the English barque "George" commanded by Adam Bairnsfair.
+He was listed as a single pastor from Hessen.
+Pastor Herwig traveled to the lower Volga River settlement area as part of the Oberleutnant Ditmar transport group.
+He was listed as a Reformed pastor and likely ministered to the colonists during the long journey.

-Upon arrival in the colonies, Herwig became the pastor of the Reformed congregation in Katharinenstadt in 1768 where he served until 1769.
-In 1769, he became pastor of the Norka Reformed parish where he served until his death on April 29, 1782.
-Having lived in Hessen prior to migrating to Russia, Herwig would have been well suited to understanding the language and customs of the people who settled in Norka, the majority of which came from the same area.
+Upon arrival in the colonies, Herwig became pastor of the Reformed congregation in Katharinenstadt in 1768, where he served until 1769.
+In 1769, he became the Norka Reformed parish pastor, serving until his death on April 29, 1782.
+He was one of the few clergymen in the Volga colonies during the early years of settlement.
+In his memoirs, Rev. Johann Baptist Cattaneo, who succeeded Rev. Herwig in 1784, states that Herwig lost his small fortune before he died but provides no other details.
+Having lived in Hessen and served as a Reformed pastor before migrating to Russia, Herwig was well suited to understanding the language, customs, and religion of the people who settled in Norka, most of whom came from the same region and were practitioners of the same faith.

-Pastor Herwig arrived in Oranienbaum, Russia on September 12, 1766 with a large group of colonists of the private recruiter Beauregard.
-They arrived from Lübeck aboard an English frigate commanded by Skipper Adam Beerfeier.
-Pastor Herwig traveled to the lower Volga River settlement area as part of the Oberleutnant Ditmar transport group and likely ministered to the colonists during the long journey.
+Pastor Herwig arrived in Oranienbaum, Russia, on July 24, 1766, with over 1,000 colonists of the private recruiter Beauregard.
+They departed from Lübeck aboard the English barque "George" commanded by Adam Bairnsfair.
+He was listed as a single pastor from Hessen.
+Pastor Herwig traveled to the lower Volga River settlement area as part of the Oberleutnant Ditmar transport group.
+He was listed as a Reformed pastor and likely ministered to the colonists during the long journey.

-Upon arrival in the colonies, Herwig became the pastor of the Reformed congregation in Katharinenstadt in 1768 where he served until 1769.
-In 1769, he became pastor of the Norka Reformed parish where he served until his death on April 29, 1782.
-Having lived in Hessen prior to migrating to Russia, Herwig would have been well suited to understanding the language and customs of the people who settled in Norka, the majority of which came from the same area.
+Upon arrival in the colonies, Herwig became pastor of the Reformed congregation in Katharinenstadt in 1768, where he served until 1769.
+In 1769, he became the Norka Reformed parish pastor, serving until his death on April 29, 1782.
+He was one of the few clergymen in the Volga colonies during the early years of settlement.
+In his memoirs, Rev. Johann Baptist Cattaneo, who succeeded Rev. Herwig in 1784, states that Herwig lost his small fortune before he died but provides no other details.
+Having lived in Hessen and served as a Reformed pastor before migrating to Russia, Herwig was well suited to understanding the language, customs, and religion of the people who settled in Norka, most of whom came from the same region and were practitioners of the same faith.

 Sources